-Ans: Continuous Integration is a very important component of the Agile process.
-Typically developers work on features or user stories within a sprint and commit their changes to the version control repository.
+Answer: Continuous Integration is a very important component of the Agile process.
+Typically, developers work on features or user stories within a sprint and commit their changes to the version control repository.

 Q #6) Explain Continuous Delivery.

-Ans: Continuous Delivery is an extension of Continuous Integration which primarily helps to get the features which the developers are developing out to the end users as soon as possible.
-During this process, it goes through various stages of QA, Staging etc., and then for delivery to the PRODUCTION system.
+Answer: Continuous Delivery is an extension of Continuous Integration which primarily helps to get the features that the developers are developing out to the end-users as soon as possible.
+During this process, it goes through various stages of QA, Staging, etc., and then for delivery to the PRODUCTION system.

 Q #7) Explain Continuous Testing.

-Ans: From the above goal of Continuous Integration which is to get the application out to end users are primarily enabling continuous delivery.
+Answer: From the above goal of Continuous Integration which is to get the application out to end-users are primarily enabling continuous delivery.
 This cannot be completed without a sufficient amount of unit testing and automation testing.